adamghill/django-unicorn.com/docs/_sources/settings.md.txt

 The alias to use for caching.
 Only used by the experimental serialization of requests for now.
 Defaults to `"default"`.

-## MINIMIZE
+## MINIFIED

-Provides a way to control if the minimized version of `unicorn.min.js` is used.
+Provides a way to control if the minified version of `unicorn.min.js` is used.
 Defaults to `!DEBUG`.

 ## SERIAL